MutationDigitale/craft3-translate/README.md

 - Add or delete translations in the control panel.

-- On installation, your existing PHP site translations will be migrated to your database.
+- Migrate your existing PHP site translations to your database.

 - Export your translations in a CSV file.